NZ2ND Transfer with On-the-Fly Conversion

 • dValue = 32 indicates the number of columns in the NZ matrix, that is, the width of the matrix is 32 elements.

-• srcNdMatrixStride = 1 indicates the offset between the start addresses of adjacent NZ matrices, that is, the distance between A1 and C1, which is 256 elements (32 DataBlocks x 8 elements).
+• srcNdMatrixStride = 1 indicates the offset between the start addresses of adjacent NZ matrices, that is, the distance from A1 to C1, which is 256 elements (32 data blocks × 8 elements per block).

-• srcNStride = 4 indicates the stride between adjacent Z rows in the same source NZ matrix, that is, the distance from A1 to B1, which is 64 elements (8 DataBlocks x 8 elements).
+• srcNStride = 4 indicates the offset between adjacent Z-tiles in the same source NZ matrix, that is, the distance between A1 and B1, which is 64 elements (8 data blocks × 8 elements per block).

-• dstDStride = 144 indicates the stride between adjacent rows in the same destination ND matrix, that is, the distance between A1 and A3, which is 18 DataBlocks, that is, 18 x 8 = 144 elements.
+• dstDStride = 144 indicates the offset between adjacent rows in a destination ND matrix, that is, the distance between A1 and A3, which is 18 data blocks (18 × 8 = 144 elements).

-• dstNdMatrixStride = 40 indicates the stride between the start point of the xth destination ND matrix and the start point of the (x+1)th destination ND matrix in the dst, that is, the distance between A1 and C1, which is 5 DataBlocks, that is, 5 x 8 = 40 elements.
+• dstNdMatrixStride = 40 indicates the offset between the start points of the x th and (x+1) th destination ND matrices in dst, that is, the distance between A1 and C1, which is five data blocks (5 × 8 = 40 elements).

 Figure 2 NZ2ND conversion (float type)